What is the link between stress and addiction?

 - Peer support: Peer support groups, such as 12-Step groups, are the basis of much of addiction treatment.
 These groups have been shown to promote accountability, motivation, and commitment, which improve a person’s ability to avoid relapse into drug use.
 At the same time, peer support has been shown to decrease levels of perceived stress.

-Stress and Addiction are conditions that can cause major health, social, and economic problems that should not be taken lightly.
-We Level Up Washington treatment center can provide you, or someone you love, the tools to recover from Stress and Addiction at the same time with professional and safe treatment.
+Stress and Addiction can cause significant health, social, and economic problems that should not be taken lightly.
+We Level Up Washington treatment center can provide you, or someone you love, the tools to recover from Stress and Addiction simultaneously with professional and safe treatment.
 Feel free to call us to speak with one of our counselors.
 We can inform you about this condition by giving you relevant information.
 Our specialists know what you are going through.
 Please know that each call is private and confidential.

 Sinha R. (2008).
 Chronic stress, drug use, and vulnerability to addiction.
 Annals of the New York Academy of Sciences, 1141, 105–130.
 (Ncbi.nlm.nih.gov)